 30 kg bags | GrainPro

-AL MINLIAR is the Star that gives its name to all the coffee lots in the Kiambu coffee growing region.
+VEGA is the Star that gives its name to all the coffee lots produced by Andres Salaverria in his San Francisco farm located in the coffee growing region of Apaneca – Ilamatepec.
 The lots are differentiated by their different characteristics in terms of flavor, aroma and processes.
 Each coffee grower receives the name of a star to denominate his lots, thus forming a great coffee universe.